GustavoDill/CSharpExtendedCommands/README.md

 # CSharpExtendedCommands
+The main goal of this library is to make many things simple with just 1 .cs file

 A CSharp library project that started only to make few tasks easier but it started to become very big and it needed a name

 Is this class anything can be added that would help in the development of CSharp projects in general.